russomi-labs/aws-cdk-python/hello-cdk/README.md

-# Welcome to your CDK Python project!
+# Welcome to your CDK Python project

 This is a blank project for Python development with CDK.